-Dedicated in memory of Bellevue’s fallen heroes, twelve trees with plaques were placed on May 29, 1920 in Bayne Park to honor eleven soldiers and one nurse who served during WWI.
-In 1921, three additional trees and plaques were added.
-The trees that were planted were Horse Chestnut trees, Aesculus hippocastanum, that line both sides of the walkway forming an allée of memorial trees through the Bayne Park.
+Dedicated in memory of Bellevue’s fallen heroes, twelve trees were dedicated on May 29, 1920 in Bayne Park to honor eleven soldiers and one nurse who served during WWI.
+In 1921, three additional trees were planted and plaques were added at the base of each tree.
+The trees are Horse Chestnut trees, Aesculus hippocastanum, lining both sides of the walkway forming an allée of memorial trees through Bayne Park.

 The common name for this tree may have come from the historic use of its seeds to treat horses for overexertion, colic, and coughs in Turkey and Greece.
 In addition, the scar remaining on the twig when the leaves fall resembles the shape of a horseshoe complete with nail holes.

 The buds of the Horse Chestnut are renowned for being sticky.
 The stickiness helps hold the huge bud together and provides water resistance.
 Once the sun warms and the bud opens you can see the leaves and the structure of the distinctive flower that were once held within the bud.

 Known for providing shade and being ornamental, the flowers of the Horse Chestnut grow in tall spikes (or panicles) during the spring creating a showy candelabra display of delicate pink and white flowers.
 The flowers stand upright similar to candles on a Christmas tree.

 Blossoms emerge white with yellow in the center, but the blossom center turns from yellow to pink once it is pollinated.
 The white flower below has a pink center indicating like a stoplight to insects that it has been pollinated.